Trina Robinson

 Trina Robinson is a fictional character from General Hospital, an American soap opera on the ABC network.
 The role was originated played by Tiana Le from 2017 to 2018.
 Nearly a year later on February 20, 2019, Sydney Mikayla took over the role.
 Later that year, Mikayla began appearing as a series regular.
 She vacated the role in March 2022; Tabyana Ali replaced her later that month.

 Introduced by executive producer Frank Valentini in 2017, Trina is created by co-head writers Jean Passanante and Shelly Altman as the party girl best friend of Josslyn Jacks (Eden McCoy).
 For the most part, Trina is mentioned in passing by her friends.
 With Mikayla in the role, Trina is integrated into the canvas as one of the four young teen characters within the series, along with Josslyn, Oscar Nero (Garren Stitt), and Cameron Webber (William Lipton).
 Trina also forges friendship with Ava Jerome (Maura West) when she interns at Ava's art gallery.
 Hailed as one of the show's young heroines, in 2020, Trina steps into a more central role with the reintroduction of established character Marcus Taggert (Réal Andrews) as her father and the arrival of her mother, Portia Robinson (Brook Kerr).
 Trina struggles to cope with Taggert's presumed death and blames Portia's ex-boyfriend Curtis Ashford (Donnell Turner).
 In 2021, the writers developed Trina's first potential romance with the troubled Spencer Cassadine (Nicholas Chavez).

-With Mikayla in the role, Trina becomes a favorite amongst fans and critics for her fierce loyalty and her smart and assertive personality.
 Mikayla received two consecutive nominations for the Daytime Emmy Award for Outstanding Younger Performer in a Drama Series for her portrayal of Trina in 2021 and 2022.